The association has been created to direct The Other Farm project, developed over several years by Anne-Lorraine Vigouroux.

 She took advantage of the proximity of the United States to visit sanctuary farms, in particular the Woodstock Farm Animal Sanctuary.
 She began by a week of volunteering during which she was asked to feed a very sick young calf, born from a milk cow, that had barely escaped the slaughterhouse.
 Anne-Lorraine is cured of her Saint-Nectaire addiction.
 She became friends with the sanctuary’s creator, Jenny Brown.
 She returned often for internships staying longer and longer in order to assimilate herself and to learn, to confirm her capacity to create a sanctuary.
 For the decision had been made – every euro earned would serve to accomplish her project : open a sanctuary in France.

 At the end of her duty in Canada, she returned to France, worked a bit more in producing, cooked a lot to convince her friends that veganism was super, and left again as cultural attachée to Serbia, a last lap to support sharing culture, and to save up to buy the farm she needed.
-Anne-Lorraine finished her duty in Belgrade in August 2019 to go directly to the mill.
+Anne-Lorraine finished her duty in Belgrade in August 2019 to go directly to the farm.
 No need for transition, for her road, as always, leads her toward what she considers an accomplishment.